Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 When is court approval required to invoke these powers?

-Court approval is required for competition inspectors to undertake dawn raids on the premises, lands or means of transport of:
+Court approval is required for competition inspectors to undertake dawn raids on the premises, land plots or means of transport of:

 - an undertaking subject to an investigation; or